How Date-Based Phases Affect Current Phase and Capitalisation

 If phases have dates, but none cover today

-If one or more phases have missing blocking gates, the Current Phase is set to the first phase (by Order) with missing blocking gates, regardless of the Start Date of that phase.
+If one or more phases have missing blocking gates, the Current Phase is set to the first phase (by Order) with missing blocking gates.

-If no phases have missing blocking gates, the Current Phase is set to the last phase.
+If no phases have missing blocking gates, the Current Phase is not set.

 Are start and end dates inclusive?